How Do I Download Denizen?¶

 Before you use Denizen at all, there is one basic requirement: You need to be running a Spigot server on a recent minecraft version.

 That means a Spigot server or fork thereof (like Paper), as opposed to a vanilla server, a Forge server, or some other platform.

 What constitutes a "recent version" changes with time of course, but generally that means the current version of minecraft - but if you're one or two major versions behind, that's fine.
 Note that you must always be on the latest minor version though.
 Minecraft versions are of the format

 2 is minor.
 If

 1.15.1 is unsupported, and

 .0) is also unsupported.

 1.14.4 (ie, latest minor version of the previous major version) is also supported.
-Versions older than this are also supported sometimes.
+Major versions older than this are also supported sometimes.
 At time of writing, the supported versions are

 Denizen downloads come in two "flavors": Release, and Development.